lucyk-scsj/nc-election-dashboard/README.md

-# NC Ballot Ledger — 2026 Election Data Dashboard
+# NC Election Dashboard — 2026 Election Data Dashboard

 A public, auto-updating dashboard of actionable NC absentee/provisional data — built to answer "what's still fixable?" rather than just showing final counts.
 Pulls directly from the [NC State Board of Elections public data files](https://www.ncsbe.gov/results-data/absentee-and-provisional-data) every day via GitHub Actions, and is hosted for free on GitHub Pages.

-**Public, no login required.** Nothing in this repo talks to hotline data or any partner-only system — this is deliberately kept separate (see *Decisions* below).
+**Public, no login required.**

 ## What it shows